YokiHost/YokiHost-installer/README.md

 ## Features

-- Automatic installation of the Pterodactyl Panel (dependencies, database, cronjob, nginx).
+- Automatic installation of the YokiHost Panel (dependencies, database, cronjob, nginx).
-- Automatic installation of the Pterodactyl Wings (Docker, systemd).
+- Automatic installation of the YokiHost Wings (Docker, systemd).
 - Panel: (optional) automatic configuration of Let's Encrypt.
 - Panel: (optional) automatic configuration of firewall.
 - Uninstallation support for both panel and wings.

 ## Help and support

-For help and support regarding the script itself and **not the official Pterodactyl project**, you can join the [Discord Chat](https://pterodactyl-installer.se/discord).
+For help and support regarding the script itself and **not the official YokiHost project**, you can join the [Discord Chat](https://discord.gg/2CExHn4G6v).

 ## Supported installations